Special Programs and Events

-We began this quality improvement project in late-2014, and have issued medical information cards to over 47 patients as of January, 2017.
+We began this quality improvement project in late-2014, and have issued medical information cards to 82 patients (80 of whom have standard 22q11.2 deletions) as of June 2023.
+We also continue to update the cards for them.
 If you are a patient at the Dalglish Clinic and would like to receive a card, please contact our clinic at (416) 340-5145.

 22q at the Zoo

 The International 22q11.2 Foundations’ Annual 22q at the Zoo – Worldwide Awareness Day (22q at the Zoo) is an international initiative to raise awareness about chromosome 22q differences.
 The Toronto event is co-hosted by the 22q Deletion Syndrome Clinic at SickKids Hospital and the Dalglish Family 22q Clinic.
 The focus of the day is for individuals with 22q, their families and Clinic staff to socialize, network, and raise awareness of 22q in the community.
 Participants also have the chance to join in fun activities with their friends and families and enjoy a day at the Toronto Zoo.